Lama-23/linear-regression-from-scratch/README.md

  Process: Starts with random initialization and takes small steps (governed by the Learning Rate) towards the global minimum.

  Pros: Efficient for large-scale datasets and high-dimensional features.

  Cons: Requires Feature Scaling and careful tuning of the Learning Rat (α)

+## 4. Key Assumptions & Constraints

+For Linear Regression to perform optimally, several assumptions should hold true:

+- Linearity: The relationship between the independent variables (X) and the dependent variable (y) must be linear.
+* Independence: Observations in the dataset should be independent of each other.
++ Homoscedasticity: The variance of residual errors should be constant across all levels of the independent variables.
+- No Multicollinearity: Independent variables should not be highly correlated with each other, as this can make the Normal Equation unstable.
+* Sensitivity to Outliers: Since we use MSE (squaring the errors), the model is highly sensitive to outliers, which can disproportionately influence the slope of the regression line.